McNugget6750/K40-grbl-board/README.md

 Software to control the GRBL Laser for cutting
 ==============================================
-I'm using dxf2gcode with the configurations and cource files included in this repository: https://sourceforge.net/projects/dxf2gcode
+I'm using dxf2gcode with the configurations and source files included in this repository: https://sourceforge.net/projects/dxf2gcode

 I also use GRBL-Controller with the grbl configuration file included in this repository: http://zapmaker.org/projects/grbl-controller-3-0/